-Vure wandered the vast ordered halls of the Tenenment library, there hand gently stroking the spines of books as they past them.
-They did not look at the category, row, or even the neames on the books, they wandered with their eyes closed until they felt their hand stop upon the spine of a book with a strange feeling coming from it.
-But when they opened their eyes the feeling faded as they read the name on the spine.
-Vure closed their eyes again and slowly the feeling resurfaced.
-Their brow tensed as they thought, pulling the book from the shelf the felt the feeling wane, so they slid their other hand into the gap made by the book.
+Vure wandered the vast, ordered halls of the Tenenment library, their hand gently stroking the spines of books as they passed them.
+They did not look at the category, row, or even the names on the books; they wandered with their eyes closed until they felt their hand stop upon the spine of a book with a strange feeling coming from it.
+But when they opened their eyes, the feeling faded as they read the name on the spine.
+Vure closed their eyes again, and slowly, the feeling resurfaced.
+Their brow tensed as they thought; pulling the book from the shelf, they felt the feeling wane, so they slid their other hand into the gap made by the book.
 The feeling returned much stronger as they touched a book that had been lodged at the back of a shelf.
-Struggling quietly the removed the wedged book and replaced the mundane book back in its spot.
+Struggling quietly, they removed the wedged book and replaced the mundane book back in its spot.

 “Now, let us see what makes you worth hiding.”
 Vure muttered as they floated off to the secluded reading corner they frequented often.

-Sitting down they got comfortable, the nested into the groves of the old chair, taking solace in its familiar comfort.
-It was dark where they sat, the nook was hidden behind a set of stairs and nearly completely devoid of light, fortunately Vure brought their own candles and lit them every time they visited.
-The soft glow was invisible to any who wandered past the narrow opening to the reading nook, but to Vure it was a soft, orange, flickering that brought them joy, and added to the reading experience.
+Sitting down, they got comfortable, then nested into the groves of the old chair, taking solace in its familiar comfort.
+It was dark where they sat; the nook was hidden behind a set of stairs and nearly completely devoid of light.
+Fortunately, Vure brought their own candles and lit them every time they visited.
+The soft glow was invisible to any who wandered past the narrow opening to the reading nook, but to Vure, it was a soft, orange flickering that brought them joy and added to the reading experience.

 “Strange, never known a god to not mark a book they made.”
-The said quietly, trying to avoid others finding their spot, but loud enough that they felt as if they were in conversation.
+They said quietly, trying to avoid others finding their spot but loud enough that they felt as if they were in conversation.

 Opening the cover, the front page was blank, but Vure noticed that the grain was perfectly in line, running horizontally across the page.
-Turning the page was the title for the book.
+Turning the page was the title of the book.

 ‘Tales of the gods that forgot what they were.’

-Vure flicked to the next page and where they expected to find an index of the works inside, instead they found another page with horizontal grain, turning back to the title they examined the paper to find that its grain was more random, less curated, and organised.
+Venture flicked to the next page, and where they expected to find an index of the works inside, instead they found another page with a horizontal grain; turning back to the title, they examined the paper to find that its grain was more random, less curated, and organized.

 “Interesting, this might be the mark… But maybe not.”

-Flicking forward Vure cocked their head slightly as the beginning half of the book was empty.
-They kept thumbing through until they hit the centre point where they finally came across a chapter title.
+Flicking forward, Vure cocked their head slightly as the beginning half of the book was empty.
+They kept thumbing through until they hit the center point, where they finally came across a chapter title.

 ‘Story one: Deity death by self-belief.’

-Vure flicked back through the book and viewed it from every angle they could, generating different coloured lights to try and reveal secrets that might be present.
-Failing after a few hours of different attempts they flicked back to the centre of the book.
+Vure flicked back through the book and viewed it from every angle they could, generating different colored lights to try and reveal secrets that might be present.
+Failing after a few hours of different attempts, they flicked back to the center of the book.

-Old, young, smart, dumb, belief from mortals can lead to belief in self, then belief leads to is, in the case of the lost deities.
+Old, young, smart, dumb beliefs from mortals can lead to belief in self, then belief leads to is, in the case of the lost deities.